abdolence/redacter-rs/README.md

 To be able to use Open AI LLM you need to provide an API key using `--open-ai-api-key` command line option.
 Optionally, you can provide a model name using `--open-ai-model` option.
 Default is `gpt-4o-mini`.

+## Multiple redacters

+You can specify multiple redacters using `--redact` option multiple times.
+The tool will apply redaction in the order of the redacters specified.

 ## Examples: